Preservation and Conservation

 The Department of Preservation & Conservation is divided into five functional units:

-For information how to locate a book listed on MIRLYN as located in one of the Preservation & Conservation units, or to find out whom to contact for specific problems, go to the FAQ page.
+For information how to get a book listed in U-M Library Catalog Search as located in one of the Preservation & Conservation units, or to find out whom to contact for specific problems, go to the FAQ page.

 If you are trying to contact Preservation Reformatting Services, this unit has moved to the Library Information Techonology Division and is now the Digital Conversion Unit in Digital Libraries Production Services.